Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-08-20-yi-an-music-club.md

   <a href="http://weibo.com/6094546964/FhXV186bK">2017-08-20 13:54</a>
 </div>

 From 7:30 p.m. last evening, [#YiAnMusicClub](http://weibo.com/p/100808beae2e3e05b17b64f63ebedca39f19b2/super_index) and over 2,000 alumni and parents enjoyed the passinate Summer Festival.
 Your support is perfect.
 Our destination is the ocean of stars.
-Please remember, in every summer from now on, the Summer Festival of Yi An Middle School is waiting for your arrival. :heart::heart::heart:
+Please remember, in every summer from now on, the Summer Festival of Yi An Middle School is waiting for your arrival. :heart:×3

 <!-- more -->